Safety Ice Picks

 Due to product shortages, it is difficult to find ice picks, let alone retractable ones.
 By some miracle, we finally found some non-retractable safety ice picks, pictured above in the post.
 They are handcrafted locally and are not available online.

-Unfortunately, these ice safety picks are non-retractable, but at the end of the day, something is always better than nothing.
-We crossed this bridge in our Introduction to Snowmobiling post, where we found ice fishing safety picks from Eagle Claw.
-Eagle Claw is a reputable fishing company, and these ice picks for safety have good reviews.
+Eagle Claw is a reputable fishing company, and these ice fishing picks have good reviews.
 In full disclosure, it is one of the few times we may recommend something we do not own ourselves.
-You can also check your local sporting goods stores, and hopefully, with a little luck, they might have something in stock.
+You can also check your local sporting goods stores, and hopefully, with a little luck, they might have a retractable ice pick in stock.

 A Final Thought as to Why You Need Safety Ice Picks